 We next headed over to the Ingalls Homestead at 20812 Homestead Rd.

 This shanty and livestock barn sits on the homestead of Charles Ingalls.
-Laura Ingalls Wilder lived on this property from the age of 13 through 18 when she and Almanzo Wilder married on August 25, 1885.
+Laura Ingalls Wilder lived on this property from 13 through 18 when she and Almanzo Wilder married on August 25, 1885.
 In 1886, Charles filed final papers and put the declaration in the DeSmet News.
 This 157.25 acre homestead cost Charles and Caroline $16.00 in filing fees.
-The rest of the family lived on the homestead for eight years until Charles was so tired of struggling to make a living off the land that he sold the homestead and they moved into the house that Pa built in town.
+The rest of the family lived on the homestead for eight years until Charles was so tired of struggling to make a living off the land that he sold the homestead, and they moved into the house that Pa built in town.

-The horse drawn wagon at the livestock barn, gives rides out to the one room school house on the opposite side of the property.
+The horse-drawn wagon at the livestock barn gives rides out to the one-room schoolhouse on the opposite side of the property.

 This one room schoolhouse sits on the Charles Ingalls Homestead.
 Complete with a teeter-totter and American flag.
 It was placed here to house the Laura Ingalls Wilder Traveling Exhibit.

 See an image you like?
-You can purchase Susan's work in The Art Gallery.
+You can purchase Susan's work in the Gallery.

-All images in the her collection are available as wall art, fine art prints, on home decor, gift items and apparel.
+All images in her collection are available as wall art, fine art prints, home decor, gift items, and apparel.

 6 Comments